Dawson Creek and District Hospital Replacement – Dawson Creek, BC

 Project Overview

 The new hospital will improve the healing environment and provide culturally safe care for residents of the Northeast.
-It will benefit patients, families, physicians and staff through strengthened existing
+It will benefit patients, families, physicians and staff through strengthened existing services.
+The project will support recruitment, retention, and

 Project Overview